Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - hot soup

-Test 2: food that’s been heated to order
+Test 2: food or drink that’s been heated to order

-This test confirms that the sale of food that’s been heated to the customer’s order is standard-rated.
+This test confirms that the sale of food or drink that’s been heated to the customer’s order is standard-rated (or temporarily reduced rated).

 Examples of standard-rated products under this test include: